qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## My first layers are pretty good most of the time, but sometimes it can be a little inconsistent

-In this case, your meshing speed may be too high.
-The high the speed you generate a mesh at, the less accurate the eddy current sensing gets.
+In this case, your bed meshing speed may be too high.
+The higher the speed you generate a mesh at, the less accurate the eddy current sensing becomes.

-Inside your `[bed_mesh]` section in your `printer.cfg` file, find the `speed` field and drop it back to `150` or even `100` and see if that helps.
+Inside the `[bed_mesh]` section in your `printer.cfg` file, find the `speed` field and drop it back to `150` or even `100` and see if that helps.
 If that doesn't resolve issues then reach out to the Beacon discord for assistance.

 ## Bed Z homing is slow!
-Can't it move faster?
+Can it be faster?

 Yes, it can, but there is a risk of a nozzle crash if you change print bed sheets to something wildly different to what was there before.
 The current configuration is deliberately conservative and safe to try to avoid nozzle crashes.

-The chance of nozzle crashes are generally very, very small, but not zero.
-If you accept the risk, you can enable faster homing by changing your `[beacon]` config in `printer.cfg` like so:
+While the chance of a nozzle crashe is generally very, very small, it is not zero.
+If you accept the risk, you can enable faster homing by changing the `[beacon]` config in your `printer.cfg` like so:

 ```
 [beacon]